edumserrano/webpack-module-federation-with-angular/code-demos/routes-ng16/README.md

 },
 ```

 The above defines a webpack module that is named `standalone-routes` and that is mapped to the [./src/app/standalone-component.route.ts](/code-demos/routes-ng16/mfe1-ng16/src/app/standalone-component.route.ts) file, which is where the routes to the Angular standalone components are defined.

-> **Note**
+> [!NOTE]
 >
 > Although the mfe1 app is using Angular standalone components, the approach to expose Angular routes would also if the components were not standalone.
 >